Belong. Connect. Grow.

 Food For Families Funds

-Led by a team of Sisterhood women for almost 30 years, we gather to make meals to feed hungry New Yorkers, which are picked up and distributed by City Harvest.
+Led by a team of Sisterhood women for over 30 years, we gather to make meals to feed hungry New Yorkers, which are picked up and distributed by City Harvest.
 Donations to these funds are used to buy the meal-making ingredients and materials.

 Helene Spring Library Fund